bootchk/GimpFu-v3/readme.txt

-Work in progress
+Work in progress.
+Just deep proof of concept, no breadth.

 Port of GimpFu (the simplified Gimp plugin API for Python) to Gimp 3 and Python3

-A few, very hacked files from gimp/plug-ins/pygimp
+A few, hacked files from gimp/plug-ins/pygimp.
+For example gimpfu.py
+The current Gimp build does not even install them.
+You can test them in your own Gimp 2.99 build simply by installing (copying) them to say /usr/local/lib/gimp/2.99/python/gimpfu.py

+Repository also includes a Vagga script to create a development container for Gimp 3.

 Dev environment